 In addition to the above, moderate consumption of thyme is also linked with reduced risk of cardiovascular diseases, including stroke, atherosclerosis, heart attack, coronary heart disease, among others.
 [1]

-Furthermore, studies show that carvacrol, one of the major component of thyme essential oil is effective in inhibiting the growth and migration of cancer cell lines in the body.
-The compound is also believed to demonstrate certain therapeutic effects when it comes to treatment and prevention of cancer of the colon.
+Furthermore, studies show that carvacrol, one of the major components of thyme essential oil, is effective in inhibiting the growth and migration of cancer cell lines in the body.
+The compound is also believed to demonstrate certain therapeutic effects when it comes to the treatment and prevention of cancer of the colon.

 Having said that, it might interest you to know that thyme is also prepared locally in certain countries of the world for treating breast cancer, which shows how powerful it is.